Wolf

 Orange willow nets can therefore no longer be remunerated with immediate effect.

-Please refer to the information sheet "Wolf protection fences on small livestock pastures" under "The most important information sheets for livestock farmers at a glance".
+Please refer to the information sheet "Wolf protection fences on small livestock pastures" under "Overview of the most important information sheets for livestock farmers".

-The electrified fence fulfills several functions:
+The electric fence serves several functions:

 The Liechtenstein Livestock Guarding Dogs Directive regulates the requirements for keeping livestock guarding dogs subsidized by the Principality of Liechtenstein as well as the corresponding contribution amounts.